 Whether your workshop includes one-on-one mentorship, critique groups, or some other form of facilitated growth, make the most of those moments.
 Come in with a plan on how you’ll optimize that time.
 What will you accomplish in three to four days with this dedicated feedback loop?

 At the Master Class workshop, each attendee had a dedicated mentor.
-My mentor, author and illustrator Don Tate, helped me realize that my first children’s book series, Entrepreneur Kid, could be reworked from its current state as an education market product to a trade series.
+My mentor, author and illustrator Don Tate, helped me realize that my first children’s book series, Little Launchers, could be reworked from its current state as an education market product to a trade series.
 During our 30-minute, daily sessions, he gave me pointed feedback on my writing, let me bounce a few book ideas off of him, and inspired me to dig deeper on certain aspects of my drafts, particularly around story arc development and emotional depth.

 I was able to get a lot out of those 30-minute sessions, because I came into each session with an agenda and key questions I wanted to answer by the end of the session.